friedawik/AutoSpot/README.md

 - **spot_segmentation**: Here, you can access various codes for spot segmentation, employing multiple models including SAM2, micro-SAM, U-Net++, YOLO11, DeepLabV3+, Segformer, and SpotSegmentor.

-The respective folders include guidelines and requirements for using the provided methods.
-Each section outlines the tools we have utilised for effective Atg8 detection and segmentation in autophagy research.
-We also include som notebooks that were created during the project, to show some of the working process.
+We have also include several notebooks that were created throughout the project, often in preparation for group meetings.
+These notebooks do not necessary include any final results but they show some of the work process along the way.

 Thank you for taking the time to explore AutoSpot.